 Introduction to WordPress plugins

-Here are my 4 reasons to buy premium WordPress plugins
+Here are my 4 reasons for buying premium WordPress plugins

 - Support – You are far more likely to get a prompt reply to a support request if you are using a premium plugin.
 You may not think you need support very often, but when you do it will be reassuring to know it’s there.

 - Karma – good work deserves to be rewarded.
-Someone has committed a lot of time and expertise building a plugin you use to run your business.
+Someone has committed a lot of time and expertise to build a plugin you use to run your business.
 Would you expect to not pay your accountant, or not to pay business banking charges?

 - Fewer distractions – if you have purchased a plugin, you are less likely to be nagged to upgrade or ‘go pro’.
 If you value a clutter-free WordPress dashboard, going premium with your plugins will help!